 Don’t ignore the United States’ first major privacy law.
 California consumers now have the right to sue non-compliant brands and can face hefty fines.
-In this article, I’ll go over what you need to do to become CCPA compliant.
+Learn if your business is subject to CCPA compliance & how to comply with an easy-to-follow checklist.

 What is the CCPA?
 The California Consumer Privacy Act of 2018 (CCPA) gives consumers more control over the personal information that businesses collect about them.
 Learn more about CCPA, what it is, who it applies to & what penalties you could face.

 The California Consumer Privacy Act doesn’t apply to every business.
 You are only subject if:

 - Has an annual gross revenue in excess of $25 million